This post is about how to build a growth-focused SaaS SEO strategy.

 We go through this process in a pretty simple way.

-First, we work through the various features of the product and we break them down into the features or use cases that we think a buyer may be searching for.
-From a high-level descriptor of the software you sell, all the way down to the individual features, using keyword data to guide the specific language choices.If I’m searching for “website lead generation” I am trying to solve a problem—I need a way to generate more leads.
+First, we work through the product’s various features and break them down into the features or use cases that we think buyers might be searching for.

+Middle of the funnel keywords often have split search intent, typically between informational and commercial intent.If I’m searching for “website lead generation” I am trying to solve a problem—I need a way to generate more leads.

 The SERP reflects that intent.